haileyrobertson/robertson-cpsc581/final-project/README.md

-└── figures/                  # Plots and maps (e.g., predicted incidence maps) src/                          # Scripts and helper functions ├──classify_predict_endemicity_status.ipynb  # Main analysis notebook
+└── figures/                  # Plots and maps (e.g., predicted incidence maps) src/                          # Scripts and helper functions ├──classify_predict_endemicity_status.ipynb  # Main analysis notebook └──requirements.txt           # For installation, if desired
 ```

+## Installation
+At the top of the notebook, there is a line that can first be run to ensure all dependencies are installed:
+`pip install -r requirements.txt`
+In Google Colab, all packages are pre-installed except for Country Converter.
+The import packages cell contains the necessary pip line to install this package as well, in case the requirements.txt fails on your machine.

+## Running the code
+As long as you have installed all necessary requirements, the code should run correctly by selecing "Run all".

 ## Workflow